 The Shira Pransky Project was formed for the purpose of relieving English-speaking immigrants of the hardships associated with navigating the healthcare system in Israel.
 We promote accessible rights, benefits and support for English-speaking medical patients in Israel through education and advocacy.

 Healthcare can be intimidating and confusing, especially in times of personal health crisis.
 This is particularly true for immigrants, who struggle more in navigating unfamiliar bureaucracy and language barriers.
-English speakers in Israel face even further challenges unique to their community.
+English speakers in Israel face even further challenges unique to the community.

-The Shira Pransky Project strives to assist health and social service organizations reach English-speakers with their support.
+The Shira Pransky Project also strives to assist health and social service organizations reach English-speakers with their support.
 By simplifying, translating and publicizing practical information, we increase awareness of the relief that is available and help make it accessible.

 The Shira Pransky Project publishes and publicizes clear information about accessing healthcare rights, benefits and services in organized and navigable platforms.
 We provide direct information resources to patients, as well as tools for support personnel to use in educating and assisting patients.
 An online community also facilitates information sharing and networking between patients and among professionals and volunteers.

 We are dedicated to alleviating the strain of personal crisis on medical patients.

 Patients in Israel need bridges of information to address poor awareness of the significant infrastructure of organized patient support that is available to them.